Ling-Song-000/course-cryptanalysis/README.md

 * Exersices after each section

 ### Four Projects
 * Search for differntial trails with MILP/SAT
 * Search for cubes for Keccak
 * Find parameters for guess-and-determine attacks with MILP
-* Implement Wiener’s attack on RSA
+* Implement Wiener's attack on RSA

 ### Suggested Topics for Seminars (choose one)
 * Designs of stream ciphers with small states
 * RSA and Shor's algorithm
 * Differential analysis of keyless permutations
-* ...
+* Search for differntial trails with MILP/SAT for pSP

 ### Textbooks